 Old Kingdom pharaonic funerary architecture developed because Egyptian concepts of the afterlife became ever more complex and the pharaohs promoted the belief that they were divine rulers, whose continuing existence after death demanded the construction of funerary complexes as resplendent as those they resided in during life.
 After Djoser's funerary complex we proceed to one of the later pyramids that contains the first inscriptions within a royal tomb.
 This is the pyramid of Unas (c.
 2375-2345 BC), the last ruler of the 5th Dynasty.
 The inscriptions on its interior walls, known as the 'Pyramid Texts', are the earliest theological writings to survive from Ancient Egypt.
-The Pyramid of Unas has recently reopened after nearly

-30 years of being closed to visitors.
+The Pyramid of Unas has recently reopened after nearly 30 years of being closed to visitors.

 Our investigation of some of the most important non-royal tombs at Saqqara includes the Old Kingdom joint tomb of Niankhkhnum and Khnumhotep, renowned for the unusually intimate manner in which the two men are represented.
 Might they have been lovers?
 We also explore the New Kingdom tombs of Tutankhamun's general (who went on to rule Egypt), Horemheb (r. c.
-1323-1295 BC), Tutankhamun's Treasurer, Maya, and Ramesses II's sister and her husband, Tia.
+1323-1295 BC) and Tutankhamun's Treasurer, Maya.
 These have been excavated since the 1970s by a joint Dutch-British team, and have only been open to visitors for a few years.
-We also visit a couple of the New Kingdom tombs recently excavated by the French, and only just opened to visitors - the tomb of Tutankhamun's wetnurse Maia, and the royal court official Nemtymes.